iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 A new method, [PolyfaceQuery.fillSimpleHoles]($core-geometry), can identify holes in a mesh and produce a new mesh in which some or all of the holes are replaced with facets.
 Which holes are filled can be controlled using [HoleFillOptions]($core-geometry) to specify constraints such as maximum hole perimeter, number of edges, and/or loop direction.

 ![fillHoles](assets/Geometry-fillHoles.png "Mesh with holes; All boundaries extracted from surface, including outer boundary; Mesh with holes filled")

+## AppUi

+### Setting Allowed Panel Zones for Widgets

+When defining a Widget with AbstractWidgetProperties, you can now specify on which sides of the ContentArea the it can be docked.
+The optional prop allowedPanelTargets is an array of any of the following: "left", "right", "top", "bottom".
+By default, all regions are allowed.
+You must specify at least one allowed target in the array.

 ## Deprecations